pxlrbt/wordpress-notifier/README.md

 ### Create a notification

 After creating a Notifier instance you can dispatch new notifications via it.
-Either use Notifiers static functions for simple notifications or create a notification object yourself and configure it with it's chainable methods then dispatch it via the Notifier.
+Either use notifiers static functions for simple notifications or create a notification object yourself and configure it with it's chainable methods then dispatch it via the Notifier.

 ```php
 // Static functions refer to last Notifier created